Ingrid Bergman: Centennial celebration

 In 2015, to celebrate the Bergman centennial, exhibitions, film screenings, books, documentaries and seminars were presented by various institutions.
 The Museum of Modern Art (MOMA) held a screening of her films, chosen and introduced by her children.
 AFI Silver Theatre and Cultural Center presented an extensive retrospective of her Hollywood and Italian films.
 University of California, Berkeley hosted a lecture, where journalist and film critic, Ulrika Knutson called Bergman "a pioneering feminist".
 Toronto International Film Festival continued with Notorious: Celebrating the Ingrid Bergman Centenary which featured a series of her best-known films.
 Ingrid Bergman at BAM was screened at Brooklyn Academy of Music's Rose Cinemas.
 BAMcinématek presented "Ingrid Bergman Tribute" on 12 September 2015, an event co-hosted by Isabella Rossellini and Jeremy Irons, which featured a live reading by Rossellini and Irons taken from Bergman's personal letters.
 The Plaza Cinema & Media Arts Center in Patchogue, New York held a special screening of Bergman's films.
 Screenings and tributes occurred in other cities; London, Paris, Madrid, Rome, Tokyo and Melbourne.
 The Bohuslän Museum in Uddevalla, north of Gothenburg opened an exhibition titled "Ingrid Bergman in Fjällbacka".
-A pictorial book titled Ingrid Bergman: A Life in Pictures was published by the Bergman estate.

-Ingrid Bergman: In Her Own Words, is a 2015 Swedish documentary film, directed by Stig Björkman, which was made to celebrate her centennial.
+A pictorial book titled Ingrid Bergman: A Life in Pictures was published by the Bergman estate.Ingrid Bergman: In Her Own Words, is a 2015 Swedish documentary film, directed by Stig Björkman, which was made to celebrate her centennial.
 It was screened in the Cannes Classics section at the 2015 Cannes Film Festival, where it received a special mention for L'Œil d'or.
-A photograph of Bergman, by David Seymour featured as the main poster at Cannes.
+A photograph of Bergman, by David Seymour was featured as the main poster at Cannes.
 The festival described Bergman as a "modern icon, an emancipated woman, an intrepid actress, and a figurehead for the new realism".
 The New York Film Festival and The Tokyo International Film Festival also presented the documentary.

 At the 2015 Vancouver International Film Festival, the film was chosen as "Most Popular International Documentary", based on audience balloting.copied from Ingrid Bergman: In Her Own Words see that article for attribution and history The film "loses no chance to illuminate the independence and courage she showed in her private life".
 Although the viewer may pronounce judgement on " Bergman's free-wheeling, non-conformist maternal lifestyle, there can be no doubt about her determination and professional commitment."
-Ending with her last screen appearance in Autumn Sonata, in 1978, "Bjorkman leaves behind the image of a uniquely strong, independent woman whose relaxed modernity was way ahead of its time."
+Ending with her last screen appearance in Autumn Sonata in 1978, "Bjorkman leaves behind the image of a uniquely strong, independent woman whose relaxed modernity was way ahead of its time."

-To celebrate the same occasion, the US Postal Service and Posten AB of Sweden, jointly issued commemorative stamps in Bergman's honor.
-The stamp art features a circa 1940 image of Bergman taken by Laszlo Willinger, with a colorized still of Bergman from Casablanca as the selvage photograph.
+To celebrate the same occasion, the U.S. Postal Service and Posten AB of Sweden, jointly issued commemorative stamps in Bergman's honor.
+The stamp art features a circa 1940 image of Bergman taken by László Willinger, with a colorized still of Bergman from Casablanca as the selvage photograph.
 Her daughter, Pia Lindstrom commented, "I think she would be very surprised that she is on a U.S. stamp and I know she would think it is great fun."